openid/OpenYOLO-Spec/android/bbq.md

 #### Accepting BBQ requests

-In order for a client to discover a BBQ query handler for a given query type, the handler must declare a broadcast receiver in their manifest as follows:
+In order for a client to discover a BBQ query handler for a given query type, the handler MUST declare a broadcast receiver in their manifest as follows:

 ```xml
 <receiver